-Chinese Hackers Are Responsible For Marriott Data Breach, Reports Say
+Chinese Hackers Are Likely Responsible For Marriott Data Breach, Reports Say

 As the U.S. government investigates the breach of Marriott's Starwood chain hotel reservation system, it appears Chinese state hackers are mostly likely responsible for the data breach.
 The information of about 500 million customers worldwide was exposed.